Microsoft Fabric: The Data Platform You Need Now

 Governance That Scales: Purview + Fabric

-Unified Catalog and Lineage: Fabric provides a OneLake Data Catalog that serves as a central inventory of all data items (lakehouses, tables, pipelines, BI reports, etc.) across the tenant.
-This provides full visibility into what data exists and where it flows.
+Unified Catalog and Lineage: The OneLake Data Catalog serves as a central inventory of all data items — lakehouses, tables, pipelines, BI reports — across the tenant, with full lineage tracking from source to report.

-Sensitivity Labels and Policies: Through Purview integration, you can apply sensitivity labels (e.g., Confidential, Public, GDPR personal data) to data in Fabric and those labels flow with the data.
-Downstream consumers inherit the same classification and restrictions.
+Sensitivity Labels and Policies: Apply sensitivity labels through Purview and they flow with the data.
+Downstream consumers inherit the same classification and restrictions automatically.

 Understand and Optimize Fabric Capacity

-Fabric runs on a capacity model — you purchase a certain capacity which provides a pool of compute for all your Fabric workloads.
-It is essential to monitor and optimize capacity utilization.
-Fabric provides a Capacity Metrics app that breaks down usage by workloads (SQL, Spark, etc.) and items.
+Fabric runs on a capacity model — you purchase capacity which provides a pool of compute for all your Fabric workloads.
+The Capacity Metrics app breaks down usage by workload so you can identify optimization opportunities.
+Fabric uses bursting to temporarily exceed your CU allocation for short workloads, and smoothing to average consumption over time.

 Workload Separation for Reliability